Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 - Transfer to a bowl and serve.

-- Now, if you want the white chutney like what is served in the Udupi Hotel do not add any coriander, mint or curry leaves to grind.
+- Now, if you want the white chutney like what is served in the Udupi Hotel, do not add any coriander, mint, or curry leaves to the grind.

-- A mixture of coriander and mint in your chutney.
+- You can use a mixture of coriander and mint in your chutney.
 The flavours are delicious.
 I generally use 1 mint to 2 coriander as my ratio.

-- In place of coriander use just mint.
+- In place of coriander, use just mint or curry leaves.

-- Then in Delhi, I have made chutney using fried onion for sandwiches.
-The kids loved the chutney sandwich and finished them all.
-Linking that chutney here.
+- Then, in Delhi, I made chutney using fried onion for sandwiches.
+The kids loved the chutney sandwiches and finished them all.
+I'm linking that chutney here.

-- Have you used capsicum in a chutney, the green bell pepper?
-I use cashew nuts in the chutney, now before you start saying in Goa…. use groundnuts or peanuts they will also give the same flavours.
+- Have you used capsicum or green bell pepper in a chutney?
+I use cashew nuts in the chutney.
+Now, before you start saying in Goa…. use groundnuts or peanuts; they will also give the same flavours.

 - Use sesame seeds and green tomato.
 Here is the link.